natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

     200 a1bb.1c60.7000 Gi0/6
     300 aa0b.cc70.7000 Gi0/7

-But it’s better to do this:
+But it's better to do this:

 .. code:: python